Matcha Baked Cheesecake

-- Pre-heat the oven to 180°C/350°F. Crush the biscuits either in a plastic bag and crushing them using a rolling-pin or food processor.
+- Pre-heat the oven to 180°C/350°F. Crush the biscuits either in a plastic bag and crush them using a rolling pin or food processor.
 Put the crushed biscuits into a bowl, add the melted butter and mix well.

 - Put a baking sheet inside the greased tin then spread the crumbled biscuits.
 Make sure the crumbs are spread evenly and compressed into the base of the tin.

 - For the filling, put the cream cheese, egg and single cream in a mixing bowl.
 Beat with an electric whisk (or manual) to soften the cheese.
 Add the remaining filling ingredients (except for the matcha) and mix well.